dominictarr/meta-test/README.md

 ##Adapter API##

+a test adapter needs just one function, `run(tests,reporter)` it has just two arguments:

+ # tests: whatever the unit test exported
+ # reporter: the meta-test report builder.

+it must return a shutdown function.

+the shutdown function can be used to check that all the tests where run, etc.

-a test adapter needs just one function, `run(tests,reporter)` it's two arguments are the exports module of the unit test, and the report builder. it must also return a shutdown function, which will be called when the test runner is confidant that the test is complete (i.e. at exit). the shutdown function must be synchronous.
+the shutdown will be called when the test runner is confidant that the test is complete (i.e. at exit). the shutdown function *must* be synchronous.

-example of a very simple testing api for sync tests:

-    exports.run = function (tests,reporter){

-      for(var name in tests){
-        reporter.test(name) //log that the test has begun try{
-          tests[name]()//run each test
-        } catch (error){
-          reporter.test(name,error) //log the error
-        }
-        //an async error will crash the process, but meta-test will catch it by scraping stderr!
-      }

-      return function (){
-        //check that all tests are finished without errors
-        //this function will be called just before the test process exits.
-      }

-    }
+see meta-test/adapters for examples of using the Adapter API